 I started this blog in May 2017 during one of the most tumultuous years of my life.
 I was 26 years old, already more than halfway through my twenties, and although I was considered an adult, I still felt like I had no idea what I was doing.
-I don’t know how else to put it except that the struggle was SO real.
+I don’t know how else to put it except that the struggle was way too real.

 Even though I was a pretty happy kid and my adolescent years were more or less ordinary, my life made a drastic turn at the age of 23 (in 2014) when my once-whole family began to fall apart, leaving me traumatized and depressed.
 The depression was so severe that I had to seek out medical help and was prescribed antidepressants.

-Eventually I realized that as a human being I still had to practically take care of my health, and should not be all spiritual about it.
+Eventually I realized that as a human being I still had to practically take care of my health, instead of getting too spiritual about it.
 After falling into a deeply unhealthy psychological state, I could not help but acknowledge and accept my depression as a real (but treatable!) medical condition.

 And that’s when I decided to move back to Los Angeles (Dec 2017) to be with my family and to take some time to let myself heal.
 On New Year’s Day, 2018, I turned 27, realizing that at 27 I had to restart my whole life and was therefore “behind” in life.

 I sincerely hope that every blog post here will be of benefit to any and all millennials – whether lost, confused, depressed, anxious, in pain, or all of the above.
-You’re not alone, I promise.